christiannwamba/jumpstart-react-workshop/README.md

     DEMO: https://jsbin.com/pebojug/14/edit?html,js,output

-5. Log the value of `element` to the console, let’s inspect it and see what looks like.
+5. Log the value of `element` to the console, let’s inspect it and see what it looks like.
 Paste this below the `element` variable declaration.

     ```html
     console.log(element);